In my last post I shared my elation at having finally submitted my PhD thesis; now I have another reason to be euphoric: I passed the viva voce!

 I have some minor corrections to make before the thesis is immortalised in hardbound covers and is added to Salford’s repository, as is normal practice.

-Now the important task begins of developing my academic career which includes redefining my research interests and submitting more journal articles (I have one in review with New Media & Society).
+Now the important task begins of developing my academic career which includes redefining my research interests and submitting more journal articles .

-My prizewinning paper Alternative Voices in Alternative Spaces: Counterhegemonic Discourse in the Blogosphere, extracted from my thesis will be published by Palgrave Macmillan in a peer-reviewed book in 2015 called Media and the Margins.
+My prizewinning paper Alternative Voices in Alternative Spaces: Counterhegemonic Discourse in the Blogosphere, extracted from my thesis will be published by Palgrave Macmillan in a peer-reviewed book in 2015 called Media, Margins and Civic Agency.

 I will be going through my thesis thoroughly after making the corrections to see what other journal articles I can extract from it.
 My target is four.